 Analysis of a grab sample of sulphurous deposits from the springs on Lambert Creek in sec.
 36, Tp.
 105, R.3 W5M can be summarized as follows.
-It consists of a pale yellow-grey unconsolidated and crumbly assemblage of multisized particles The assemblage emits a and balls of clay and silty material. slight sulphurous odor.
-When ignited it burns with a rich royal blue flame and gives off a strong acrid sulphurous smell (SO2). .
-A microscopic examination and assay carried out by Core Laboratories-Canada Ltd. revealed the presence of chert, mica, quartz and feldspar.
-These rock minerals are distributed throughout the material from grain to pebble size and the particles show the result of water or glacial erosion.
+It consists of a pale yellow-grey unconsolidated and crumbly assemblage of multisized particles and balls of clay and silty material.
+The assemblage emits a slight sulphurous odor.
+When ignited it burns with a rich royal blue flame and gives off a strong acrid sulphurous smell $(SO_2)$ .
+A microscopic examination and assay carried out by Core Laboratories-Canada Ltd. revealed the presence of chert, mica, These rock minerals are distributed quartz and feldspar. throughout the material from grain to pebble size and the particles show the result of water or glacial erosion.
 A small amount of deposited calcite is also present.
 Elemental sulphur present was deposited by water action on the surface of the rock particles.
 A screen test on the sample yielded the following:

-% of Sample Elemental Sulphur
+% of Sample E Elemental Sulphur

-Pebbles 5.5% (not assa yed for S) -
+Pebbles 5.5% (not assay ed for S) -

 Plus 20 mesh 66.5% 31.9%

 Plus 40 mesh 18.2% 26.9%

 Minus 40 mesh 9.8% 36.1%

-• Elemental Sulphur Content of Sample 28.8%
+• Elemental Sulphur Content